 About The Brickhouse

 Fernie welcomed its newest establishments in one of the town’s most attractive heritage buildings just two years ago.
 The Brickhouse Bar & Grill and The Underground were highly anticipated additions to the downtown nightlife and culinary experiences and were received with open arms.
-Owner Matt Brazeau and manager Paula Turcasso have appreciated the continual support of the community, and look forward to continuing to offer the residents of Fernie and its visitors a great place to eat, drink and listen to music.
+Owner Matt Brazeau appreciates the continual support of the community, and look forward to continuing to offer the residents of Fernie and its visitors a great place to eat, drink and listen to music.
 They also feel lucky to be operating in a building that has such a solid history in Fernie and to have been part of the restoration and redevelopment.

 The historical space was 401–2nd Ave, the Imperial Bank of Canada Building.
 The Imperial Bank bought the lot after the Fernie Fire in 1904 and erected a building in 1909.
 The bank operated here until 1963 after the Imperial Bank merged with the Canadian Bank of Commerce in 1961.
 From that point on the building was mostly occupied by successive law practices, most recently by Sliva and Summers, Barristers and Solicitors.